 - A. Pathak, R. Jaswal, X. Xu, J. R. White, B. Edwards III, et. al. 2020.
 Characterization of bacterial and fungal assemblages from historically contaminated metalliferous soils using metagenomics coupled with diffusion chambers and microbial traps.
 Frontiers in Microbiology, doi: 10.3389/fmicb.2020.01024.

 - X. Xu, G. Mills, A. Lindell, E. Peck, A. Korotasz, E. Burgess.
 2019.
 The performance of a free surface and metal-removing constructed wetland: How a young wetland becomes mature.
 Ecological Engineering, 123:32-38.

 - R. R. Philipps, X. Xu, G. L. Mills, R. B. Bringolf.
 2019.
-Bioaccumulation of copper and lead by fathead minnow (Pimephales promelas) and yellow lampmussel (Lampsilis cariosa): evaluation of DGT technique for predicting uptake of metal mixtures.
-Environmental Toxicology and Chemistry.
+Evaluation of DGT technique for predicting uptake of metal mixtures by fathead minnow (Pimephales promelas) and yellow lampmussel (Lampsilis cariosa).
+Environmental Toxicology and Chemistry, 38(1): 61-70.

 - X. Xu, G. Mills.
 2018.
 Do constructed wetlands remove metals or increase metal bioavailability?
 Journal of Environmental Management, 218(15): 245-255.

 - A. Pathak, R. Jaswal, X. Xu, A. Chauhan.
 2018.
 Draft genome sequence of Serratia sp. strain S1B isolated from a mercury contaminated soil.
 Genome Announcements (genome A), 6(25): e00534-18.